Thien260102/Mario_Bros_NES_3/README.md

 # SE102 INTRODUCTION TO GAME DEVELOPMENT
-## I almost done Super Mario Bros 3 (only include: Intro scene, WorldMap scene and Map 1.1 scene)
+## I almost done Super Mario Bros 3 (only include: Intro scene, WorldMap scene and Map 1.1 scene).
-## base on my lecturer's framework (https://github.com/dungdna2000/gamedev-intro-tutorials/).
+## this project base on my lecturer's framework (https://github.com/dungdna2000/gamedev-intro-tutorials/).
 ## I still fix some bug and will complete it.

 #### Keyboard